• Skip to primary navigation

 Mediterranean oven-baked cod with marinara sauce

-If you like fish I think you'll love this Mediterranean oven-baked cod.
-The fish is marinated for a few minutes to infuse it with Mediterranean flavours before being baked in the oven until it is flaky and succulent.
-The cod is served covered with a delicious garlicky tomato sauce.
+If you like fish I think you'll love this Mediterranean oven-baked cod which is marinated in a mixture of olive oil, pesto and capers to infuse it with Mediterranean flavours.
+The fish is then oven-baked until it is flaky and succulent, before being smothered in a delicious garlicky tomato sauce.

 Recipe by: Veronica